foundriesio/docs/source/reference-manual/ota/production-targets.rst

 development work and have a new CI build #42 that's ready to be run in production.
 A wave can be initialized with::

-  fioctl wave init -k <path to offline-target-creds>.tgz v2.0-update 42 production
+  fioctl wave init -k /absolute/path/to/targets.only.key.tgz v2.0-update 42 production

 .. note::